 From features as simple as a Click-To-Dial widget to powerful desktop software like the Vocalocity Desktop and the Fonality HUD, VoIP has a number of tools that will change the way you use your phone.
 But, they aren’t any good if you don’t use them properly, or don’t even know they exist.
 Learn about the advanced features of VoIP, and also if you feel comfortable using them.
 There’s no need to force it.
-But, we suggest you look through our reviews and video tutorials to learn about what features will save you time and help you keep track of your clients’ needs.
+But, we suggest you look through our Vocalocity and Fonality reviews as well as our video tutorials to learn about what features will save you time and help you keep track of your clients’ needs.

 Am I Willing to Change My Behavior Outside my Business Phone?

 There’s a story of a small business owner who signed up to a major business VoIP provider, expecting big savings on his phone bill.
 To his surprise, his bill was larger than before.
 He angrily called up customer support, but, in looking at his history, he had to sheepishly admit that he made a few major sales that brought in a lot more business, and that was a direct result of using the powerful tools of VoIP.
 That large bill can be a shock, but it was a direct result of him using the phone more to make more sales.